sravps7/sravps7.github.io/index.md

 ### Projects

 I have done quite a few projects in my stay at IIT Bombay.
-Have a look at the projects section and feel free to give me your feedback on them
+Have a look at the projects section and feel free to give me your feedback on them.

+### Contact Me

+Liked my website?
+Have some suggestions to give?

+Or want to get in touch?

+Here are various ways to reach me:

+* Google
+* Facebook

 Thanks for reading!